CSCfi/csc-user-guide/docs/accounts/how-to-add-service-access-for-project.md

 ## Member

-When a project manager is granted service acces, other members receive a message that their service access awaits their approval.
+When a project manager is granted service access, other members receive a message that their service access awaits their approval.